 \subsection{Gradient-based Update of Model Parameters}

-Given an initial estimate $\hat{\theta}_0$ of the unknown parameter, we use a projected stochastic gradient method \cite{Cohen2017} to update our believe of the unknown parameter in the MHE estimator.
-Thereby, we alternately sample the loss \eqref{eq:tuning_problem_sampled_objective} and obtain the gradient of the sampled loss with respect to the parameter value, i.e., $\nabla_{\hat{\theta}_t}\hat{J}(\hat{\theta}_t)$.
-This gradient can be computed using the partial derivatives of the state estimate \eqref{eq:estimate_partial}.
-Note that the calculation of the loss gradient $\nabla_{\hat{\theta}_t}\hat{J}(\hat{\theta}_t)$ also requires the partial derivatives of the estimated disturbance values with respect to the parameters $\nicefrac{\partial \left(\hat{w}(k-1)\right)_s}{\partial \left(\hat{\theta}\right)_j}$, which can be obtained in a similar manner to \eqref{eq:estimate_partial} through AD and thus are omitted here.
-The parameter $\hat{\theta}$ is then updated as
+Given an initial belief $\hat{\theta}_0$ of the unknown parameter, we use a projected stochastic gradient method \citep{Kushner1978} to update our belief of the unknown parameter in the MHE estimator.
+Thereby, in each learning epoch $t \in \mathbb{N}$, with $t \ge 0$, we sample the loss \eqref{eq:tuning_problem_sampled_objective} and obtain the gradient of the sampled loss with respect to the current parameter value, i.e., $\nabla_{\hat{\theta}_t}\hat{J}(\hat{\theta}_t)$.
+This gradient can be obtained by applying the chain rule along the graph shown in Figure~\ref{fig:directed_graph} for each term $c_s$ in~\eqref{eq:c_s}, which requires the partial derivatives of the state estimates $\hat{x}(k)$ and $\hat{x}(k-1)$ with respect to the parameter belief $\hat{\theta}$ as obtained in~\eqref{eq:estimate_partial}.
+The overall gradient of the loss can be computed through AD.
+The parameter belief $\hat{\theta}$ is then updated as